mortonjames357/OSChecklist/README.md

 Give as much information as possible
 Mix of quantitative and qualitiative data
 Research other similar applications
+Apendix A for research
+Apendix B for explaining different parts e.g. SWOT Analysis Apendix C for citations

 ### Research
 - [ ] Cover Page